martyjs/marty/docs/docs/stores.md

 });
 {% endhighlight %}

 A store is a singleton which is created using [<code>Marty.createStore</code>](#createStore).
-When the store is creted it will call [<code>getInitialState</code>](#getInitialState) which should return an object that all the stores state will live in.
+When the store is created it will call [<code>getInitialState</code>](#getInitialState) which should return an object that all the stores state will live in.
 This state is accessible by calling <code>this.state</code>.
-Stores are responsible for fetching their own data so [<code>getInitialState</code>](#getInitialState) is a good place to make any [API calls](/docs/httpApi.html).

-The store will also register with the [dispatcher](/docs/dispatcher.html) to be notified of any new actions on creation.
-When an action arrives, the store determines whether to handle that action or not.
-It does this by looking at the [handlers](#handlers) where the key is the name of the handler function and the value is an [action predicate](#action-predicates).
+When an action is dispatched, the store will check its [``handlers`` hash](/docs/stores.html#handlers) to see if the store has a handler for the actions type.
+If it does it will call that handler, passing in the actions data.
+If the handler updates the stores state state, it can call [<code>hasChanged</code>](#hasChanged) which will notify any listening views of its new state.

-When an action handler is invoked, its arguments will be [the arguments passed to the dispatcher](/docs/actionCreators.html#dispatch).
-If the handler updates its state, it can call [<code>hasChanged</code>](#hasChanged) which will notify any listening views of its new state.
+If your view needs some data, it should request it from the relevant store.
+The store is responsible for sourcing it, either locally or from the server.
+The [query](/docs/stores.html#query) API helps simplify handling async operations.

 <h2 id="api">API</h2>

 <h3 id="createStore">createStore(props)</h3>

-To create a new store, you call <code>Marty.createStore</code> passing in a set of intance properties.
+To create a new store, you call <code>Marty.createStore</code> passing in a set of instance properties.
 It returns a singleton store which is listening to the dispatcher.

 {% highlight js %}
 var UsersStore = Marty.createStore({